odoo/owl/doc/reference/store.md

 is important to define the `onUpdate` option to properly update the value manually when it changes.

+Also, the return value from `useStore` is not supposed to be modified.
+The store state should only be updated with actions.

 ### `useDispatch`

 The `useDispatch` hook is useful when a component needs to be able to dispatch